summerstay/Infinite-Adventure/README.md

 Install instuctions:
 I recommend using the huggingface version of this game.
-To use it, you should first install huggingface Transformers using these instructions: https://huggingface.co/transformers/installation.html
+To use it, you should first install huggingface Transformers using these instructions: https://huggingface.co/transformers/installation.html The first time you use it, it will automatically download the 6GB neural network model GPT-2 into its cache directory.
+This can take a while.

 The game has the following additional dependencies (besides GPT-2): json, os, random, pickle, textwrap (which all come with most versions of python 3) and numpy, fire, tensorflow 1.14, pyinflect (which you'll need to install).